zhgulden/numerical_methods/README.md

         x[i] = alpha[i + 1] * x[i + 1] + beta[i + 1]
     return x
 ```
-Using the matplotlib library, I was able to visually show the running time of the written program and the library function scipy.linalg.solve().
+Using the matplotlib library, I was able to visually show the running time of the written program and the library function scipy.linalg.solve_bounded().

 With small matrix sizes (about 1000), the written algorithm works faster than scipy.linalg.solve_bounded().
 ![image17](https://github.com/zhgulden/numerical_methods/blob/master/images/sweep.png)